I am a Zivver admin

 Configure SSO in Zivver

-This section of the manual describes how to import the HelloID metadata into Zivver.
-The URL for this metadata was retrieved from HelloID in the section Application metadata.
+This section describes how to import the HelloID metadata into Zivver.
+The metadata URL was retrieved in Application metadata.

-- Paste the App Federation Metadata Url copied to your clipboard from the previous section.
+- Paste the URL copied from the previous section.

 Zivver 2FA exemption (optional)

-By default, Zivver accounts are protected with an additional login method (2FA).
+By default, Zivver accounts are protected with two-factor authentication (2FA).
 2FA is also required when logging in via SSO.
-However, it is possible to disable 2FA in Zivver when users log in with SSO via HelloID.
-You need to know which Authentication Method is passed from HelloID to Zivver in order to exempt 2FA in Zivver.
-In the SAML standard, this is called Authentication Context.
+However, you can disable 2FA in Zivver for users who log in via SSO through HelloID.
+You need to know which Authentication Method is passed from HelloID to Zivver to configure this exemption.
+In SAML, this is called the Authentication Context.

-HelloID will always return this Authentication Context in the SAML response:
+HelloID always returns the following Authentication Context in the SAML response:

 urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport

-Do these steps to set up the 2FA exemption for HelloID in Zivver:
+Follow these steps to configure the 2FA exemption for HelloID in Zivver:

 - Scroll down to the Zivver 2FA exemptions card.

-- In the Authentication methods to be exempted field, enter these value:
+- In the Authentication methods to be exempted field, enter:

 urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport

 You have now successfully set a 2FA exemption for HelloID.
-When users log in via SSO, Zivver will not ask for 2FA.
+When users log in via SSO, Zivver will not request 2FA.

 - Depending on your role in Zivver:

-- Click the link Add an account add_circle .
+- Click the link add_circle Add an account.

-- Select the e-mail address with which you want to log in.
+- Enter the email address you want to use for login.

-You will be redirected to the login screen of your organization. - Log in with the workplace login details of your organization.
+You will be redirected to your organization’s login screen. - Log in with your organization’s credentials.